The ABCs of MotoGP Hospitality

 Everything you see or enter is either a truck or has been shipped by trucks.
 These road giants truly are a masterpiece of industrial engineering and, when parked, quickly evolve in luxurious hospitality venues, state-of-the-art offices and hyper technological garages.

 U – UK

 MotoGP Vip Village Silverstone.
 Along with other mega-fascinating tracks such as Mugello or Assen, Silverstone is a place full of charme and racing history.
 Located halfway between London and Birmingham, this splendid venue can mix great heritage and high tech, making the Great Britain Grand Prix a remarkable event in the calendar.
-If you have the chance, get British MotoGP Packages: you will not regret it.

 V – VIP Village